lintje/lintje/doc/rules.md

 The line in the commit message body after the subject is not empty.
 If the line after the subject is not empty, it is considered part of the subject.

-This if the preferred format of a Git commit:
+This is the preferred format of a Git commit:

 ```
 Subject line